-This will make the two balances to disagree and cashbook balance or in casting, carry forward, balancing, etc either in the passbook or cashbook or in both will cause for the disagreement in these two balances.
+This will make the two balances to disagree and cashbook balance will be more than the passbook balance.

+6. Commitment of errors such as errors of omission or commission or in casting, carry forward, balancing, etc either in the passbook or cashbook or in both will cause for the disagreement in these two balances.